-Tottenham’s ‘Magnificent 7’ signed with Gareth Bale money - What happened to them?
+What happened to Tottenham’s ‘Magnificent Seven’ signed with Gareth Bale money

 Paulinho surprisingly ended up at Barcelona for the 2017-18 campaign and won both La Liga and the Copa del Rey before moving back to Guangzhou.

-After being released from his lucrative contract in June 2021, the South American joined Al-Ahli in Saudi Arabia.
+After being released from his lucrative contract in June 2021, the South American joined Al-Ahli in Saudi Arabia before returning to Corinthians a year later.

 Christian Eriksen